How is decarbonisation funding supporting the retrofit challenge?

 However, help is at hand through a number of different government funding options.
 Various grant funding schemes have been established to support energy efficiency and decarbonisation efforts across the country, such as:

-1. Social Housing Decarbonisation Fund (SHDF): Launched in 2021, this fund aims to enhance the energy efficiency of socially rented homes.
+1. Warm Homes Social Housing Fund (formally Social Housing Decarbonisation Fund - SHDF)*: Launched in 2021, this fund aims to enhance the energy efficiency of socially rented homes.
 The Government has committed to allocating funding over 10 years, with contributions from housing associations.
 Waves 1 and 2 have already allocated over £1 billion to improve more than 100,000 social homes in England.
 Wave 3, set to open in summer 2024, will provide up to £1.25 billion between 2025 and 2028 to retrofit a further 140,000 homes.

 2. Green Homes Grant Local Authority Delivery (GHG LAD): This scheme works with local authorities to deliver grants and schemes for homeowners and landlords in England, focusing on enhancing energy efficiency and providing low carbon heating solutions.